 Gudipati's passion for the outdoors and music lead her to start MuseOut, a musical hike for all.
 MuseOut seeks to build a more welcoming hiking and new music community through collaborating with local underrepresented composers and performers to perform concerts in nature.

 With an enthusiasm for early music, Gudipati held the second traverso position with the Austin Baroque Ensemble and principal traverso with the UT Early Music Ensemble.
 An admirer of art, Gudipati performs in many museums in Austin and New Haven with various chamber music ensembles.
 Gudipati was born in Düsseldorf, Germany and grew up playing recorder, piano, and flute at the Clara-Schumann Musikschule.
-After moving to the U.S., Gudipati continued studying flute at the Peabody Preparatory in Baltimore with Rachel Choe and later at the Colburn School of Performing Arts, with Karen Lundgren in Los Angeles, before joining the Butler School of Music and Yale School of Music.
+After moving to the U.S., Gudipati continued studying flute at the Peabody Preparatory with Rachel Choe and at the Colburn School of Performing Arts with Karen Lundgren.

 As a musician, I believe that it is important to discover your own path, and I help my students find theirs through getting to know their interests, guiding them through listening examples, and exposing them to performance and professional opportunities.
 In lessons, I make sure that students have the skills to play with fluid technique, expressive sounds, informed phrasing, ergonomic body alignment, historical and theoretical background, and aural awareness.
 I think that these fundamentals play a vital role in expressing yourself as a musician, so I ensure that students make small and steady progress each week.